 where $X$, $Y$, and $Z$ are the particle coordinates, and $L$ is the ``chromatic drift'' length.
 Then, it is necessary to adjust the betatron tune chromaticities which are also affected by ``chromatic drift''.
 For that, an artificial element (insertion) is used with the following Hamiltonian:

-where $I_x$ and $I_y$ are the action variables, $Q_x$ and $Q_y$ are the betatron tunes, $C_x$ and $C_y$ are the [additions to the] chromaticities of betatron tunes.
+where $I_x$ and $I_y$ are the action variables, $Q_x$ and $Q_y$ are the betatron tunes, $C_x$ and $C_y$ are the [additions to the] chromaticities of the betatron tunes.

-\subsection{Diffusion and Noise}
+\subsection{Diffusion and noise}

 Diffusion and noise are simulated by a single random kick applied to the macroparticles once per turn.
-Strength of the kick on different coordinates is given by a symmetrical matrix representing correlations between Gaussian noises.
-In the Tevatron, the diffusion is rather slow in terms of the computer simulation -- the characteristic time for the emittance change is around an hour, or $\sim 10^8$ turns.
-In order to match the diffusion and the computer capabilities, the noise was artificially increased by three orders of magnitude.
+Strength of the kick at different coordinates is given by a symmetrical matrix representing correlations between Gaussian noises.
+In the Tevatron operation, the diffusion was rather slow in terms of the computer simulation -- the characteristic time for the emittance change was about an hour, or $\sim 10^8$ turns.
+In our simulations of the beam-beam dynamics, the noise was artificially increased by three orders of magnitude in order to match the diffusion and the computer capabilities.

 We justify this approach below.
-In contrast to the electron-positron colliders there is no damping in hadron colliders.
-As the result, during the store time an effect of beam-beam interaction on the emittance growth needs to be minimized and made small relative to other diffusion mechanisms such as the intra-beam scattering (IBS), scattering on the residual gas, and diffusion due to RF phase noise.
-We will call these the extrinsic diffusion to distinguish from the diffusion excited by beam-beam effects.
-For the present Tevatron parameters the extrinsic diffusion sets the luminosity lifetime to be about 10 hours at the beginning of the store.
-IBS dominates both transverse and longitudinal diffusions in the case of protons while its relative effect is significantly smaller for antiprotons because of $\sim$5 times smaller intensity.
+In contrast to electron-positron colliders there is no synchrotron radiation damping in hadron colliders.
+As the result, during the store time the effect of beam-beam interaction on the emittance growth needs to be minimized and made small relative to other diffusion mechanisms such as the intra-beam scattering (IBS), scattering on the residual gas, and diffusion due to RF phase noise, etc. We will call these the extrinsic diffusion to distinguish from the diffusion excited by beam-beam effects.
+For the 2005 Tevatron parameters the extrinsic diffusion set the luminosity lifetime to be about 10 hours at the beginning of the store.
+IBS dominated both transverse and longitudinal diffusions in the case of protons while its relative effect was significantly smaller for antiprotons because of $\sim$5 times smaller intensity.